codesutras/truedata-adapter/README.md

-# Async Python Programm for truedata
+# Async Python Program for truedata
 A fast way of working with multiple instruement's reattime datafeed and processing them.This program is an adapter for working with [Truedata websocket API](https://www.truedata.in/api).

 ## How to use it